David G. Kamper

 Law, Cognition, Computation, Creativity, Aesthetics, Morality, Experimental Jurisprudence, Intellectual Property, Tort

-I am a PhD student in cognitive neuroscience and computational cognitive science at University of California, Los Angeles in the Reasoning Lab, where I am advised by Keith Holyoak and Hongjing Lu.
+I am a PhD student in cognitive neuroscience and computational cognitive science at University of California, Los Angeles in the Reasoning Lab, where I am advised by Keith Holyoak, Hongjing Lu, and Patricia Cheng.
 I also work with the Craig Fox, and Jaime Castrellon.
-I will be attending law school in Fall 2025.
-I am supported as an NSF Graduate Research Fellow.
+I am simultaneously attending law school, with my first year formally beginning in Fall 2026.
+I am supported as an NSF GRFP Fellow.

 My research uses computational and cognitive neuroscientific techniques to study legal cognition and decision making, particularly in intellectual property law and tort.
-My primary focus on copyright and patent law and how those intersect with the cognitive neuroscience of creativity and the philosophy of aesthetics.
+My primary focus is on copyright and trademark law, but I also have some interest in patent law.
+Primarily I ask how these areas of law intersect with the cognitive neuroscience of creativity and the philosophy of aesthetics.
 Moreover, how I look at how individuals and groups in social networks come to develop norms around intellectual property using computational cognitive modeling and data science analyses of naturalistic behavior, which then come to be reflected in our legislation and caselaw around intellectual property.

 I previously studied at the University of Michigan in the Computational Neurolinguistics Laboratory with Dr. Jonathan Brennan.
 I completed post-baccalaureate research at Brown University.
 I also worked at the University of Minnesota and Harvard Law Schools in the Neurolaw Laboratory with Dr. Francis X. Shen.